-TOE DESCRIPTION 1.2
+1.2 TOE DESCRIPTION

 The TOE is a multi-function device that copies and prints with scan and fax capabilities.
 The Xerox embedded fax component provides local analog fax capability over public switched telephone network connections and also enables LanFax, a feature that allows a document to be faxed from a workstation without printing it.
-Xerox's workflow scanning component allows documents to be scanned at the device with the resulting image being sent via email, transferred to a remote file repository or kept in a private (scan) mailbox or placed on a personal USB storage device.
+Xerox's workflow scanning component allows documents to be scanned at the device with the resulting image being sent via email, transferred to a remote file repository or kept in a private (scan) mailbox.